0nix/ggj21/twine/evidence_questioning.md

 "I'd say... seven degrees?
 Maybe?"
 Sergeant Bayer responds with tremendous incredulity.

 Lieutenant Sessler slaps the handles of his chair and motions towards the Sergeant with an uncanny amount of confidence.
-"There's you answer, Sergeant!
+"There's your answer, Sergeant!
 It was seven degrees outside.
 She is cold, Bayer!
 It's the start of March, for the love of God.
-This character is simply sensitive to cold and we are supposed to jump on her for dressing the part?"
+This woman is simply sensitive to cold and we are supposed to jump on her for dressing the part?"
 He cackles before continuing to admonish the Sergeant's paranoia.
 "I'd be dressed like that too if I expected to be out and about.
 I'd suggest you start worrying about relevant evidence."

 Sergeant Bayer shakes his head, showing his teeth as he does.
 You can't really tell if he's smiling or gritting his teeth.
-"You know, that's quite rich coming from you, so renowned by your patience.
-And your prudence.
+"You know, that's quite rich coming from you.
+After all you are so known by both your boundless patience and prudence.
 And, lest we forget, your pragmatism."

 The sarcasm of Sergeant Bayer goes over like a lead balloon in a thunderstorm.
 Lieutenant Sessler crosses his arms and defies his superior.
 "Oh, is that so?"
 He responds with an accusatory snarl.